thun88/css/src/docs/layout.md

 {{> specValue title="Extra Large" spec=default.breakpointXl }}

-## Basic Grid (Fixed)
+## Basic Layout (Fixed)

-By default, the grid is fixed so that each column is `1/N` of the parent container where `N` is the `fnd-row--col-N` number 1-12.
-Use `.fnd-row` to create a grid row wrapper and then add your rows.
+By default, the layout is fixed so that each column is `1/N` of the parent container where `N` is the `fnd-row--col-N` number 1-12.
+Use `.fnd-row` to create a layout row wrapper and then add your rows.

 <div class="example">
     <div class="fnd-row example-row">